-This fund invests primarily in publicly traded securities of international REITs.
-Its benchmark is the countries' blended REIT Equity Indices in \$C (currently FTSE NAREIT all equity REIT Total Return Index in \$C), net of fees.
+This entity invests primarily in publicly traded securities of international REITs.
+Its benchmark is the countries' blended REIT Equity Indices in \$C (currently FTSE NAREIT All Equity REIT Total Return Index in \$C), net of fees.

 NBIMC Public Infrastructure (2017) Fund